building a sustainable tomorrow

 Efficient Modern Turbines

-Technological advances allow turbines to reach stronger, steadier winds.* The North Country project will use 35 to 40 modern turbines, each generating usable amounts of electricity of 4 MWs and up over 90 percent of the time.
-Today's wind farms provide the same grid reliability as conventional plants.*
+Technological advances allow turbines to capture energy from stronger, steadier winds than ever before.* The North Country project will construct up to 81 modern turbines, each generating 4.5 megawatts nameplate capacity with high reliability and availability, as well as predictable maintenance downtime.
+Today's wind farms provide the same grid reliability as conventional power plants.*

 Made In The USA & Affordable

-The average price of U.S. wind power declined by 69 percent in the last seven years.
-Made-in-the-USA manufacturing contributes to wind’s affordability.
-Over 500 factories in 41 states in the U.S. supply chain help avoid shipping large, heavy turbine components over longer distances.*
+The average price of onshore wind power has declined by 68% since 2010.
+Made in the USA-manufacturing and technological improvements contribute to the reduction of costs.* Over 500 factories in 41 states in the U.S. supply chain help avoid shipping large, heavy turbine components over longer distances.*

 Economic Development Driver